BetonQuest/BetonQuest/documentation/User-Documentation/Conditions-List.md

 ## Experience: `experience`

-This condition is met when the player has a specified level (default minecraft experience).
-It is measured by full levels, not experience points.
-The instruction string must contain an integer argument.
+This condition is met when the player has a specified amount of experience points.
+If you want to check for whole levels for a player add the `level` argument.

 !!! example
     ```YAML
-    experience 30
+    experience 30 level
     ```

 ## Facing direction: `facing`